 Parents and families can get information from the Australian Government on parent engagement in learning, Government initiatives and programmes that benefit parents, and information on schools and early childhood services.
 This page has links to useful information for parents.

-Through a range of policies and programmes, the Department of Education and Training helps to provide families with access to quality and affordable early child care and childhood learning for children.
+Through a range of policies and programmes, the Department of Education and Training helps to provide families with access to quality early learning for children.

 The department supports researchers in Australia by improving research training, providing world-class research infrastructure and helping researchers collaborate with business and government through various funding programs and funded projects.

 Australia’s higher education system is made up of universities and other institutions that play a critical role in fuelling innovation, driving productivity and giving students the skills they need for future success.
 The Australian Government supports higher education through policies, funding and programmes.

 The Government is seeking to implement changes to higher education to create a system that is higher in quality, more accessible, more competitive and more sustainable.

 To achieve these objectives, the Government remains committed to delivering policies that ensure our higher education sector delivers the educational opportunities and research outcomes Australia needs to succeed in the future.
 The Government is consulting with students, their parents, institutions, employers, Senators and other stakeholders to ensure ongoing, fair and sustainable support for an adaptive, world-class higher education system, with equitable access for students.